-Second Reading Speech by Mr Lawrence Wong, Second Minister for Finance, on the Customs (Amendment) Bill 2018, 9 July 2018
+Second Reading Speech by Mr Lawrence Wong, Second Minister for Finance, on the Customs (Amendment) Bill 2018, at The Parliament, 9 July 2018

 Mr Speaker, I beg to move, "That the Bill be now read a second time."